 This blog is intended for anyone who is working with AIX and encountered problems and looking for fast solutions or just want to study about AIX.
 This is not a usual blog, because it is not updated every day.
 I tried to organize AIX related subjects into several topics, and when I find new info/solutions/interesting stuff I will add it to its topic.
 You can read here about many things of the world of AIX (VIO, PowerHA, HMC, Performance Tuning...) but don't try to find detailed explanations and descriptions about the basic things, because it is intended for intermediate or "advanced" colleagues.

 The structure of each subject is very similar.
 First I try to give a general overview about a topic with the most important terms and definitions.
 This is followed by some important/useful commands, what are probably needed for everyday work.
 At the end, there are some common situations with solutions which could come up during the daily work of an administrator.

 I tried to keep it as simple as possible, so without any further instructions you should be able to navigate through this site very easily.

 All of these materials have been gathered by me through my experience, IBM Redbooks, forums and other internet sources.
 It means not all of them is written by me!
 If I find an interesting data and I think it is valuable, I publish it on this blog.
 (Basically this blog is my personal viewpoint about AIX related stuff, and it is not an official IBM site.)
-Most of the things have been tested successfully but it can occur that you encounter typos, missing steps and erroneous data (I cannot guarantee everything works perfectly), so please look and think before you act and any feedback, corrections are highly welcome.
+Most of the things have been tested successfully but it can occur that you encounter typos, missing steps and erroneous data (I cannot guarantee everything works perfectly), so please look and think before you act.